• Skip to main content

 Instructions

-• Add the dressing along with some seasoning into the salad bowl.
+• Assemble salad: Add the dressing along with some seasoning into the salad.
 Stir until thoroughly mixed in then taste the mixture and adjust the seasoning if required.

-• Refrigerate your cranberry turkey salad for 30 minutes, if possible, before serving.
+• Chill: Refrigerate for 30 minutes, if possible, before serving.

 Notes